How to Create an Effective Teaching Plan

 Editor’s note: This is the last of three excerpts that MiddleWeb is sharing from the just-published 2nd edition of the bestseller Seven Simple Secrets: What the BEST Teachers Know and Do! by Annette Breaux and Todd Whitaker.
 Thanks to Lauren Davis at Routledge/Eye on Education for helping us gain permission to offer these posts.

 7SimpleSecrets-2ndEdAnnette Breaux is a former classroom teacher, curriculum leader and professional development coordinator in Louisiana, where she developed FIRST, an influential teacher induction program.
 Breaux is a popular speaker on education topics, author of 101 Answers for New Teachers and Their Mentors, and co-author of several books with Todd Whitaker, including Seven Simple Secrets; 50 Ways to Improve Student Behavior, and Making Good Teaching Great.
-Follow her on Twitter @AnnetteBreaux.
+Follow her on X-Twitter @AnnetteBreaux.

 Todd Whitaker is a professor of educational leadership at Indiana State University and a prominent education author and speaker.
 Whitaker has taught at the middle and high school levels, served as a secondary school principal for eight years and as a district-level middle school coordinator.
 His many books include Leading School Change, What Great Principals Do Differently, What Great Teachers Do Differently and The 10-Minute Inservice.
-Follow him on Twitter @ToddWhitaker.
+Follow him on X-Twitter @ToddWhitaker.

 MiddleWeb